 Domaine de Marie

 Langbiang Mountain (Núi Langbiang) is the perfect place to hiking spot in Dalat.
-The round trip trek to takes 3-4 hours, or you can take a Jeep to the peak of the mountain.
+The round trip trek takes 3-4 hours, or you can take a Jeep to the peak of the mountain.
+We didn’t get a chance to visit here but it’s on a bucket list.
 Don’t forget to take a photo of the giant Langbiang sign.

 Add these other Dalat waterfalls onto your list – Prenn and Datanla which are nearby the Dalat city center.